jaxon-k/mamdani-analysis/README.md

 | **Age distribution** | Estimated population by 5-year age band (2022 ACS, `X_22_2022_Age_Expanded_*`) |
 | **Socioeconomic** | Median income (`med_ncm`), college attainment (`bch_pl_`) |
 | **Geography** | Assembly District (`ad`), Election District (`ed`), County, precinct ID, and MultiPolygon geometry |

-> **Note:** The raw GeoJSON file is not included in this repository as it contains proprietary VoteHub data.
-The notebook documents all field names and transformations applied.

 ---